rafiedrmwn/rafie-datahub.github.io/README.md

 - Detailed management of payment reports for selected cases, including thorough review and cross-referencing of payment data to compile comprehensive reports.
 - Handling missing payment reports by conducting diligent investigations and working towards timely resolutions.
 - Collaborating with the Supervisor and team members to maintain organized and efficient operational workflows.

+### Educations
+#### Pacmann's Data Science Bootcamp (2024 - 2025)
+Dedicating myself to pursue more knowledge around data world, next step on learning how to become Data Scientist.

+#### RevoU Full Stack Data Analyst (Sep 2022 - Dec 2022)
+Qualified as one of the students with a low acceptance rate.
+Dedicated more than 200 hours on online classes and assignments.
+Mentored by instructors from Tech Industries such as Tokopedia, Gojek, Bank Jago, etc.
+Learned analytical processes from understanding business problems from various fields.
+Learned collecting, extracting, and manipulating data using Spreadsheet, SQL, and Python.
+Learned visualizing and communication insights using Tableau and Google Data Studio
+Competence in business understanding skills and presentation skills to multiple stakeholders

+#### Universitas Pembangunan Jaya (Sep 2022 - Jul 2024)
+Current GPA: 3.33/4.00
+Thesis: The Influence of Entrepreneurial Marketing on Performance Mediated by Competitive Advantage and Moderated by Technological Turbulence
+Marketing focused.
+Learning about future business outcomes by forecasting and analyzing it, managing the chemistry between colleagues in the organization on many projects through human resources’ aspects.

+#### Bali International Flight Academy (2018 - 2019)
+Completed a comprehensive commercial pilot training program at Bali International Flight Academy from 2018 to  2019.
+Received thorough instruction in aviation theory, flight operations, and safety procedures.
+Developed strong skills in flight simulations, navigation, and aircraft systems.
+Collaborated with peers and engaged in various aviation workshops, fostering teamwork and communication.
+Proud to have been part of a prestigious institution dedicated to shaping aspiring pilots into skilled aviation professionals.